 Rhythm represents an easy movement of the viewer’s eyes following a regular arrangement or reproduction of elements in photography.
 This predictability in rhythm or tempo is achieved by the way in which elements are arranged in a composition, elements form a pattern that flows smoothly, winding up the edges of the frame.

 As mentioned in the chapter about the line, curved lines have surprisingly most intense and most pleasant impact on viewer’s impression of the image.
-In the case of this image which, although representing a strong architectural structure, seems to be the gently curved rhythm with regular repetitions containing the progressive rhythm too.
-Regularity is seen in repeating floors of famous interior of the Guggenheim Museum in New York, gradation is perceived in perspective by which we know that the upper floor is more distant from the photographer, and the lower floors are closer due to less curvature, and further, we notice irregular rhythms of light on the ceiling above floors that disappear completely in the upper parts.
+That’s the case with this photo.
+Although it is a stunning building, an impressive architectural achievement and an imposing building in Manhattan, at the same time it looks like a rhythm of gentle curves with regular repetition.
+The curves soften the form, which in a subconscious way seems “maternal”, sensual and gentle, though, for example, it is something completely different.
+Regularity can be seen in the repetition of the floors of this famous interior of the Guggenheim Museum.
+The gradation is noticed in the perspective – we know that the upper floor is farther from the photographer, and that the lower floors are closer due to less curvature. we notice irregular rhythms of light on the ceiling above floors that disappear completely in the upper parts.
 These spontaneous moments of light sources which appear somewhat irregular, reversed the boredom of predictable texture of the image.
+The rhythm form a pattern that flows evenly, practically meandering to the edge of the frame.

 There are several types of visual rhythm: